sushmaalemagar52-rgb/Note-Taking-App/README.md

 # Note-Taking-App
-This Is a Note Taking App
+This Is a Note Taking App.
 Author-Sushma